 Flying directly to a high altitude place like Leh (3500+ Mtr) can cause serious issues sometimes if proper care is not taken for Acute Mountain Sickness.

-And when it is winters, there should be extra care that needs to be taken in order to help your body fight & cope with extreme cold plus high altitude together.
+And when it is winter, there should be extra care that needs to be taken in order to help your body fight & cope with extreme cold plus high altitude together.

-Hence, one must always be at least aware of the importance of Acclimatization and tips to better acclimatize to some extent before venturing to further high altitude.
+Hence, one must always be at least aware of the importance of Acclimatization and tips to better acclimatize to some extent before venturing to further high altitudes.

 7 – 8 Days Itinerary for Leh Ladakh in Winters

-I would like to sketch below one of the most common itineraries or travel plans for Ladakh in winters that you can follow on your adventures of snow-white Ladakh in winters.
+I would like to sketch below one of the most common itineraries or travel plans for Ladakh in winter that you can follow on your adventures of snow-white Ladakh in winter.

 This itinerary covers two of the three major tourist destinations of Ladakh including Nubra Valley and Pangong Tso Lake.
 The plan for Tso Moriri is provided as optional.

-But, in winters the highways to Ladakh are closed and hence, flying to Leh in harsh cold conditions is the only option one has on disposal.
-So, let’s take a look at how one can plan this, not so easy, adventure journey to Leh Ladakh in winters and also maximize the chances of enjoying the trip rather than just mere surviving on it.
+But, in winter the highways to Ladakh are closed, and hence, flying to Leh in harsh cold conditions is the only option one has on disposal.
+So, let’s take a look at how one can plan this, not so easy, adventure journey to Leh Ladakh in winters and also maximize the chances of enjoying the trip rather than just merely surviving on it.

-Needless to say but you will need to carry proper heavy woolen clothing for the winter trip to Ladakh.
+Needless to say, you will need to carry proper heavy woolen clothing for the winter trip to Ladakh.

 Day 1 | Delhi – Leh, Rest & acclimatization (By Flight)

-- Check-in at Hotel.
-Some hotels provide free pick and drop from Airport.
+• Check-in at the Hotel.
+Some hotels provide free pick and drop from the Airport.
 Ask while you book them.

-- Do not overexert your body at any cost.
-Avoid too much up-down on stairs or avoid it in entirety, if possible.
+• Do not overexert your body at any cost.
+Avoid too much up-down on stairs or avoid it in its entirety, if possible.

-- After 5-6 Hrs of rest, you can visit Leh Palace and see what is open in the Local Leh market.
-Little slow walk help in acclimatization too.
+• After 5-6 Hrs of rest, you can visit Leh Palace and see what is open in the Local Leh market.
+A little slow walk helps in acclimatization too.

-- If you feel exerted, go back to the hotel, have dinner at the Hotel and take rest.
+• If you feel exerted, go back to the hotel, have dinner at the Hotel and take a rest.
 Avoid any exertion and getting hit by the cold.

 Day 2 | Leh Local Sightseeing

-- If feeling OK then do Local Sightseeing of Leh Town
+• If feeling OK then do Local Sightseeing in Leh Town

 Day 3 | Leh – Sham Valley Tour – Leh including Chilling

-- Sham Valley include Alchi, Likir, Basgo Palace, Magnetic Hills, Confluence at Nimmu, Gurudwara Pather Sahib.
+• Sham Valley includes Alchi, Likir, Basgo Palace, Magnetic Hills, Confluence at Nimmu, and Gurudwara Pather Sahib.

-- In winters, especially in November & December when there is dry cold in the absence of snow, the acclimatization of the body is a bit hard process in comparison to when things are much favorable to the body in summers.
+• In winter, especially in November & December when there is dry cold in the absence of snow, the acclimatization of the body is a bit hard process in comparison to when things are much more favorable to the body in summer.
 Hence, you must keep this extra day for the Sham Valley tour so that you acclimatize much better before going to Nubra Valley.

-- Take the road opposite Confluence towards the Zanskar river and travel to Chilling too.
-In case you visit in January or February, you can walk over the Zanskar River on this route as some part of the famous Chadar Trek where people walk over the Zanskar River as it freezes in winters from Padum in Zanskar Valley to travel to Leh.
+• Take the road opposite Confluence towards the Zanskar river and travel to Chilling too.
+In case you visit in January or February, you can walk over the Zanskar River on this route as some part of the famous Chadar Trek where people walk over the Zanskar River as it freezes in winter from Padum in Zanskar Valley to travel to Leh.

 Day 4 | Leh – Khardung La – Diskit – Hunder

-- On the way enjoy a cup of soup, if available in winters, which I doubt, at Highest Motorable Pass (as claimed) Khardung La
+• On the way enjoy a cup of soup, if available in winter, which I doubt, at Highest Motorable Pass (as claimed) Khardung La

 Day 5 | Hunder / Diskit – Sumur – Panamik – Sumur – Khardung La – Leh